psteitz/demeter/README.md

 An _ensemble_ is the set of nodes involved in a generation.

 ## Learning
 When generations end, final context amd terminal-node specific data are provided to a loss function, which may also acquire and use external data.
-The loss function incorporates data from all final nodes in a generation.
-Based on the loss, parameters in the ensemble are updated.
+The loss function incorporates data from all final nodes in an ensemble.
+Based on the loss, parameters in all nodes in the ensemble may be updated.